RasppleII/a2server/docs/ivanx/a2server_lan.md

 Caveat emptor:

-* The AsanteTalk must be powered on while A2SERVER is up and running, or it will enter a mode where it won\'t operate correctly.
+* The AsanteTalk must be powered on while A2SERVER is up and running, or it will enter a mode where it won't operate correctly.
 (On the AsanteTalk, you will know it entered the right mode if the TX light blinks a lot during power-up.
-If it instead pulses only two or three times, then goes dark for a little while, and then pulses very rapidly for about three seconds, you\'ll need to remove power, make sure A2SERVER is running, and try again.)
+If it instead pulses only two or three times, then goes dark for a little while, and then pulses very rapidly for about three seconds, you'll need to remove power, make sure A2SERVER is running, and try again.)

-* At least some of the Dayna bridges must be attached to a 10Base-T Ethernet port; they won\'t work if attached to an autosensing 10/100 or Gigabit Ethernet port such as those found on modern routers and switches.
+* At least some of the Dayna bridges must be attached to a 10Base-T Ethernet port; they won't work if attached to an autosensing 10/100 or Gigabit Ethernet port such as those found on modern routers and switches.
 You can [buy a 10Base-T hub on eBay][14] for around $10 to go between your router and the bridge.